Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 Make sure to test the docker production changes before pushing the image to the ECR repo.
 In our case, we run the docker compose up using the dockerfile rather than recall the build and run process.

-Below are the scripts for the building for the backend and frontend
+Below are the scripts for the building of backend and frontend:

 ```
 #! /usr/bin/bash